Short on time? Then the key things to know are:

 None of the above is true!

-Some people may feel disconnected from their baby and have thoughts about harming themselves or their baby.
+Some women feel disconnected from their baby and have thoughts about harming themselves or their baby.
 A hallmark of depression is rumination and harsh self-critical thinking.
 Pressure and expectations from self as well as family, friends, society can perpetuate feelings of shame and inadequacy.

 Why does postnatal depression happen?

 Although some debate exists around PND it can broadly be explained in terms of a biological, psychological and social adjustment.
-Pregnancy leads to changes in feelings of control, routine and roles.
+Compared to other life events, pregnancy can lead to extreme changes in feelings of control, routine and roles.
 For example, changing from a career role into a mother role.
 There are multiple simultaneous adjustments including relationships, body, mobility, emotional, responsibility, pace of life, loss of routine, identity, not putting yourself first, lack of focus to name a few.

 In addition, it is important to understand the context of the pregnancy when we consider adjustments.
 Pregnancy may be unexpected and unplanned or a result of multiple rounds of IVF.
 Added to that is our previous experiences of being human that have led us here.